MonikaPatelIT/freeCodeCamp/guide/english/book-recommendations/javascript/index.md

 #### JavaScript: The Good Parts

-Book by the "grandfather" of JavaScript, Douglas Crockford.
+Book by Douglas Crockford "the grand father" of JavaScript.
 He discusses both the "good" and "bad" aspects of JavaScript.

 - [Amazon](https://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742)